 4. Click on Properties, choose Tools, then click Error Checking.
 PC will try to update the SD card driver software and fix any errors

-When a PC or another device recognizes your SD card, the cause of Samsung Galaxy S10/S10+ not detecting the SD card issue is probably linked to the phone.
+When a PC or another device recognizes your SD card, the cause of the Samsung Galaxy S10/S10+ not detecting the SD card issue is probably linked to the phone.

 Use different SD cards.